 top of page

-More recent and detailed data can be found at Lattes Cnpq
+More recent and detailed data can be found in Lattes Cnpq

 Professional experience